iliyanmotovski/notification/readme.md

 2. Email (implemented Mailjet)
 3. Slack

-The service is easily extensible and adding new channels is easy.
-Implementing new providers (gateways) to the existing channels is easy too.
+The service is open for extensibility, and adding a new channel is a straightforward process, as well as adding implementations of providers (gateways).

 The service is built on top of BeeORM, MySQL, Redis and Redis Streams.
 It guarantees `at-least-once` delivery due to the nature of [Redis Streams](https://redis.com/solutions/use-cases/messaging/) - search for `at-least-once`.